openlilylib/snippets/templates/lalily/README.md

 lalily
 ======

+> A lot of needed code is placed in scheme-modules now, so you have to keep the folder structure inside the lalily folder!

 The core functions of [lalily](https://github.com/jpvoigt/lalily/) shall be separated and provided as independant modules in this folder.

 These are (for example)